itspangler/Adereon/methods.md

-# The Continents of Adereon: Methods for Creating a Fantasy Map
+# The Continents of Adereon: Methods for Fantasy Mapping

 ## Table of Contents